 A friend of mine once told me that his Shanghainese friend told him that the tower resembles that of twin dragons playing with pearls.

-We both tried to look at it in a few angles, but couldn’t really find the resemblance.
+We both tried to look at it from a few angles, but couldn’t really find the resemblance.
 Maybe, we’re just too focused on it as a phallus structure? 😀 😀 😀

 At the foot of the tower, there used to be the China Sex Museum.
 I was there ages ago.
 Then, when it became too popular, they moved to Tongli, a town near Suzhou.
 But, two weeks ago, I went to Tongli to see it again and found out that they moved it to Hainan in 2017.
 I guess we all know why they moved it somewhere really far from the mainland.